 What will happen next?

 - We will send you a letter acknowledging receipt of your complaint within 3 working days of us receiving the formal complaint, enclosing a copy of this procedure.

 - We will then investigate your complaint.
 This will normally involve passing your complaint to one of our Legal Directors, Christine Sabino and Richard Forrest or one of our Directors Jon Else or Bill Betts.

-- Complaints handler will then invite you to a meeting to discuss and hopefully resolve your complaint.
+- The complaints handler will then invite you to a telephone/video meeting to discuss and hopefully resolve your complaint.
 They will do this within 7 working days of sending you the acknowledgement letter.